Last Updated: November 18, 2022

 If you have acquired a house, raffle it.
 If you can offer a week in an apartment in Paris, and you have a ready supply of people who can afford transportation, offer that.
 Pay attention to the income tax implications for the winner, however.

 Sell tickets by asking people to e-mail or call one person, if your organization does not have an office.
-If another organization in your neighborhood is willing to take the calls or e-mails, so much the better.
+If another organization in your neighborhood is willing to take the calls or e-mails, that will be even better.

-Establishing a PayPal account is so easy that you should be able to hold a raffle without having to handle cash.
+Taking credit cards through Square or establishing an account with PayPal or other clearinghouse is so easy that you should be able to hold a raffle without having to handle cash.
 The record of who bought tickets also can be electronic, and no paper ticket would be required.

 If you can, have your members make and contribute the side dishes, including the baked beans, the collard greens, the goat cheese salad, or whatever falls within your neighborhood's style.

-Drive a hard bargain with the barbecue pit owner as you can, but of course be respectful and fair if the person is trying to make a living.
+Drive as much of a hard bargain with the barbecue pit owner as you can, but of course be respectful and fair if the person is trying to make a living.

 Charge enough to make sure you have a profit, and publicize the event widely.
 If you can manage a little extra pizzazz for the event, by making the venue unique, offering entertainment, or having your members do face painting with the kids, so much the better.